marthacastillo/S3-Bidouscando-un-destino/git_notes.md

 if it was changed since it was checked out but has not been staged, it is modi- fied.In Chapter 2, you’ll learn more about these states and how you can either take advantage of them or skip the staged part entirely.

+Each file in your working directory can be in one of two
+states: tracked or untracked.